 Bruce Borgerson: Looking back on it, I never would have thought that Romney would make a serious run for the presidency.
-You know, a governor like his dad—maybe, if you’d have asked me.
-But frankly, by the end of my freshman year, our resident adviser David Harris was the man.
+You know, a governor like his dad – maybe, if you’d have asked me.
+But frankly, by the end of my freshman year, our resident advisor David Harris was the man.
 Romney was irrelevant.

 What made David Harris the man?

-David Harris was hanging out with Joan Baez, who'd been romantically linked to Bob Dylan, who was one notch above God for me at the time.
+David Harris was hanging out with Joan Baez and Bob Dylan, who was one notch above God for me at the time.
 Mitt was just this guy that ran around in a cop uniform.
 I just remember thinking at the time, Oh, you know, Mitt is putting on a big deal.
 Playing the bigshot in his cop uniform.
 I was not impressed.
 That was just Mitt doing his thing.
 In 1974, only eight years down the road, I started writing a retrospective journal, jotting down memories of my Stanford years.
 From fall 1965: “Big Game bonfire, Romney kid asshole playing cop.”

 Another freshman year dormmate of Mitt Romney's had a more glowing recollection of the presidential candidate as a young man.
 Here's Mike Milburn in conversation with VICE: